 It’s like your mind is covered with a thick, soupy, dense fog, and your thoughts, feelings, decisions, and actions are unfocused.

 When you are in Mother Fog you’re at a disadvantage.

-Your daughter has the upper hand because she is crystal clear about what she wants.
+Your teen has the upper hand because she is crystal clear about what she wants.
 She is clear about…

 - What she wants to do on the weekend.

 - What she and her boyfriend can do together.

 - How late she wants to stay out.

 What your teen is not clear about is what is important to you.

 She feigns being foggy about when her assignments are due, when she has homework, or when she has chores to do.

 Mother Fog opens the door to drama.
 Here’s why.